• Art magazine

 Until 1933, the art history remained shaped by German -speaking scholars and German -speaking universities, there was a Berlin school and a Viennese school , a Munich school and a Hamburg school , with famous scholars, whose names and work still knows every art scientist today.

-During National Socialism, Germany was lost many significant art historians , through whose work abroad have created some important centers of art -historical research: in Great Britain the Warburg Institute, Court Diaige Institute and Oxford, in the United States at the Universities of Princeton, Columbia, Berkeley and Stanford.
+During National Socialism, many significant art historians were lost in Germany , through whose work abroad has created some important centers of art -historical research: in Great Britain the Warburg Institute, Court Diaige Institute and Oxford, in the United States at the Universities of Princeton, Columbia, Berkeley and Stanford.

 Of course, there were and is extremely successful and interesting scientific activity in art history in the rest of the world, but we are the masters of state -funded science of art history:

-A few state art historical research institutions outside of Germany still face a wealth of public German art history centers: 5 German research institutions for art history and an incredible 36 university institutions - if you do not want to do art, but want to explore your past, you are definitely in the right place in Germany.
+A few state art historical research institutions outside of Germany are still facing a wealth of public German art history centers.
+There are 5 German research institutions for art history and fabulous 36 university institutes.
+If you do not want to do art, but want to explore your past, you are definitely in the right place in Germany.

 If you want to make art, by the way, by the way, by the most internationally successful artists - listed at www.artfacts.net, the world -famous "Gallery Guide for Modern, Contemporary and Emerging Art" - are at least a fifth from Germany among the top 100.